A Modern Problem

 But there are several other types of arthritis which are not related to age such as rheumatoid and psoriatic arthritis.
 See your doctor if you are concerned that your arthritis is not normal for your age.

-- Corns or callous – yes, these seemingly minor thickened areas on the bottom of your feet can feel like you have a stone stuck in your feet, and you almost do.
+- Corns or callous – yes, these seemingly minor thickened areas on the bottom of your feet can feel like you have a stone stuck in your foot, and you almost do.

 Corns are made of keratin, the same material that not only hair and skin are made of but also buffalo horns, so these guys can be extremely hard.

-Podiatrists can quickly and painlessly remove these from your feet, although they will grown back if the cause of the pressure in that area is not addressed.
+Podiatrists can quickly and painlessly remove these from your feet, although they will grow back if the cause of the pressure in that area is not addressed.

 - Metatarsalgia: damage to or inflammation of the connective tissue that holds your metatarso-phalangeal joints (where your toes join your foot) together (the plantar plate) and the joint capsules themselves.
 This will sometimes occur with a shift in position of your toes, causing them to fan out.